Oklahoma vs. Oregon Alamo Bowl NCAA Football Odds, Plays and Insights | December 29, 2021

 - The Sooners are 3-5 ATS when favored by 4.5 points or more this season.

-- Oklahoma's games this year have gone over the total in six out of 11 opportunities (54.5%).
+- Oklahoma's games this year have eclipsed the over/under six times in 11 opportunities (54.5%).

-- Oklahoma is 5-3 against the spread and 8-1 overall this season when the team notches more than 25.5 points.
+- When Oklahoma puts up more than 25.5 points, it is 5-3 against the spread and 8-1 overall.

-- Oklahoma is 4-4 against the spread and 8-1 overall when the team amasses more than 370.5 yards.
+- In games that Oklahoma piles up over 370.5 yards, the team is 4-4 against the spread and 8-1 overall.

-- The Sooners have 13 giveaways this season, while the Ducks have 22 takeaways .

 - Find the latest spread and moneyline odds for Oklahoma at SISportsbook.